vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/home.md

 `vuepress-theme-hope` provides a powerful home page.

 To use it, set `home: true` in page frontmatter.
-Any extra content after the `YAML front matter` will be parsed as normal Markdown and rendered after the features section.
+Any extra content after frontmatter will be parsed as normal Markdown and rendered after the features section.

 <!-- more -->